 This guide will show you how to edit, add, or remove the DNS settings on your Windows device.

-- Select Change adapter settings from the left pane.
+Select Change adapter settings from the left panel.

-- A window with all network adapters will open up.
-Right-click on the active TAP adapter and choose the Properties tab.
-You can recognize the active TAP adapter from the green connection bar next to it.
+A window with all network adapters will open up.
+Right-click on the active network adapter and choose the Properties tab.
+You can recognize the active adapter from the green connection bar next to it.

 If you connect to the Internet via Wi-Fi, the Wi-Fi adapter must be active.